syncfusion/blazor-docs/src/gantt/gantt-chart/tooltip.md

 ### Taskbar tooltip

-The default tooltip in the Gantt Chart component can be customized using the `TooltipSettings.Taskbar` property.
+The default tooltip in the Gantt Chart component can be customized using the `GanttTooltipSettings.Taskbar` property.
 You can map the template script element’s ID value or template string directly to this property.

 ```csharp
 @using Syncfusion.Blazor.Gantt